odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

   - Place the binary in a directory structure that conforms to standard Linux.
 This instructs the package installer on where to place the binary when installing the software.
   - Create a file with the required metadata.

 There is more than a single way to create a `.deb` archive, but since we are using GHA, we prefer to do it as part of the GHA workflow.
 Luckily, there is an [action](https://github.com/kentik/pkg) that does everything for us.
-We simply supply the necessery metadata and directory structure.
+We simply supply the necessary metadata and directory structure.
 To do this, we add a `package.yml` file in the root of the project and add the path to the GHA definition.

 ### package.yml